-2 Year Olds
+2 Year Olds- Reporting to parents

 As a setting we recognise the importance of supporting learning and development in very young children.
 The importance of supporting two year olds is becoming increasingly publicised and therefore we aim to ensure that our policy on Two year olds is kept up to date and adhered to.